Getting Started: Gathering Supplies

 Note: a better but more expensive wood is poplar.
 It is harder and doesn't splinter as easily when chewed.
-It is about twice as expensive as pine but not prohibitive.
+It is about twice as expensive as pine though.

 Small ledges, corner shelves, etc., can be made for much less than the cost of pet store products.

-Pictured above (starting top right) leaping ledge, 2 grapevine ledges from a pet store bird section and a ledge made from an end piece of a shelving board.
+Pictured above (starting top right in right photo) leaping ledge, 2 grapevine ledges from a pet store bird section and a ledge made from an end piece of a shelving board.